lehmannrobb/game_backlog/README.md

 # Game Backlog App
-A CRUD app project for a gaming backlog
+A CRUD app project for a gaming backlog (work in progress)

 ## Todos
 - Create a login